C-Achard/MIPLab-TeamCEE-DeepLearningforBiomed/README.md

 ## Setup environment

+- Create a virtual/conda environment with python 3.9
+- Install torch with CUDA if relevant (see [Pytorch](https://pytorch.org/get-started/locally/))
-Make sure that your environment contains the requirements from requirements.txt.
+- Make sure that your environment contains the requirements from `requirements.txt`.

 ## Quick Start

 Once the environment is setup, go in the directory `/notebooks` and run the notebok for each model to reproduce the results.
+To reproduce the results of the cross-validation, go to the directory `/code` and run the script `run_cv.py`.

-## Other information
+## Other information for development

 ### Data access on server